superfly/docs/reference/builders.html.md

 ---
-title: Builders and Fly
+title: Builders and Fly.io
 layout: docs
 sitemap: false
-nav: firecracker
+nav: apps
 ---

-When you deploy an app on Fly, the app has to be assembled into a deployable image.
+When you deploy an app on Fly.io, the app has to be assembled into a deployable image.
 That's the job that builders take on.
 There are three kinds of Fly builders - **dockerfile**, **buildpacks**, and **image**.

 ## Dockerfile